-This course allows you to explore the System Generator tool and to gain the expertise you need to develop advanced, low-cost Digital Signal Processing designs.
+This course allows you to explore the System Generator tool and to gain the expertise you need to develop advanced, low-cost DSP designs.
 This intermediate course in implementing DSP functions focuses on learning how to use System Generator for DSP, design implementation tools, and hardware co-simulation verification.
-Through hands-on exercises, you will implement a design from algorithm concept to hardware verification by using Xilinx FPGA capabilities.
+Through hands-on exercises, you will implement a design from algorithm concept to hardware verification using the Xilinx FPGA capabilities.

 Release dateDecember 2015

 PriceUSD 1600 or 16 Training Credits